-Quick Guide to Taiwan Night Markets
+Quick Guide to Visiting Taipei Food Markets

-The popular night in Taipei markets are:
+Okay, now, the popular night in Taipei food markets are:

 - Shilin Night Market – Shilin needs no introduction.
 This is Taiwan’s biggest and most popular night market.
-For most tourists, this is the ultimate night market since it has both food and shopping!
+For most tourists, this is the ultimate night market since it has both: food and shopping!

 - Taiwanese Fried Chicken – see above

 - Pork Pepper Bun – MUST get!
 My favorite thing in Taiwan! see above

 - Scallion Pancake – see above

 - Soy Beancurd (Tofu) Pudding – This is a favorite dessert in Asia.
 It’s a very silky pudding made from soybean (so basically Tofu) with syrup and any other toppings you might want.
-The most common one I’ve seen is the almond-flavored ones, but in Taiwan, they are also served with small tapioca balls like the ones from bubble tea.
+The most common one I’ve seen is the almond-flavored ones, but in Taiwan, they are also served with small tapioca balls like the ones from bubble tea!